 How should I take Fiorinal?

-1 to 2 tablets or capsules orally every 4 hours as needed not to exceed 6 capsules per day
+1 or 2 capsules orally every 4 hours as needed not to exceed 6 capsules per day

 What happens if I miss a dose?